Skip to main content

 Texas Statute of Limitations

-Electrocution Injury Accidents in Taylor
+Electrocution Injury Cases in Taylor

-High-risk accident areas in Taylor include US-79 through Taylor, SH-95 and US-79 intersection, SH-130 Toll near Taylor, FM 973 between Taylor and Manor.
-If you have been injured in a electrocution injury accident near any of these locations, our attorneys can help.
+High-risk areas in Taylor include US-79 through Taylor, SH-95 and US-79 intersection, SH-130 Toll near Taylor, FM 973 between Taylor and Manor.
+If you have been injured near any of these locations, our attorneys can help.

 • The Samsung mega-factory investment of over $17 billion has brought a surge of construction traffic, new residents, and commercial development to the Taylor area